arac-codespace/strat-map/README.md

 Implemented the "collection" feature.
-Now it's possible to group a number of columns and view their collective info/visualizations in a separate page.
+Now it's possible to group a number of columns and view their collective info/visualizations on a separate page.

 Added many other 'small' features that should improve user experience such as legend in map view, index pagination, location based map centering etc...

 One of the most glaring issues that I overlooked was how the site was displayed on smaller/bigger screens.
-I've made some modifications which should make the site useable in those kind of devices.
+I've made some modifications which should make the site 'prettier' in those kind of devices.
 I do need to take some time to create proper media queries, and I'll probably keep working on them before moving on to implementing other 'big' features (fossils?).